Boris Yukhananov: Early life

 Yukhananov was born in Moscow on 30 September 1957.
 In 1974, he began his career as an actor for the Moscow Puppet Theatre.
 In 1979 he graduated from the Voronezh Institute of Arts, gaining a major in stage and screen acting.
 He acted for the Bryansk Regional Drama Theatre from 1979 to 1980.
 During the early 1980s Yukhananov focused his interests on directing and enrolled in the prestigious directing course headed by the renowned Anatoly Efros at GITIS (Russian Theatre Art Academy).
 The course was run jointly by Efros and the equally famous Soviet director, Anatoly Vasiliev.
 Yukhananov’s first directing experience was as director's assistant to Anatoly Efros on the 1983 production of The Tempest by Shakespeare.
-Yukhananov also played the part of Caliban.
+Yukhananov also played the part of Caliban in the production.
 From 1983 to 1985 Yukhananov was director’s assistant on Vasiliev's now-legendary production of Cerceau, written by Viktor Slavkin.
 This experience developed Yukhananov’s understanding of theatre, which later influenced his own method of directing.
 The most notable among Yukhananov’s early experimental projects is Capriccios, based on a record of the trial of Joseph Brodsky in a Soviet court.
 The lead role in this project was performed by Nikita Mikhailovsky.
 The subsequent friendship between Yukhananov and Mikhailovsky led to the creation of the aesthetically radical troupe called Teatr Teatr, or, Theatre Theatre.